imp-dance/proj_code/README.md

 proj_code
 ====
 A "classic code" inspired web design project. (psst, it comes with an awesome terminal thing - check out the demo to see how it looks)
-##License
-Use or modify this in any way you want wherever you want for whatever purpose you want.
 ##Demo
 [Check me out](https://rawgithub.com/schart/proj_code/master/demo/index.html) (via rawgithub.com).
 This is currently marked as a "work in progress" in-dev pre-alpha lotsa-bugs project, so don't hate me for all the mistakes I've made:(
 ###Contribute?